gvwilson/thirdbit/src/fiction/santas/index.md

 De raised a hand in salute.
 Finner shifted the bicycle to wave back, then set the grooves of its tireless wheels on the nearest rail of the track.
-He grinned:
-it was nearly a perfect fit.
+It was nearly a perfect fit.

 "All right,"
 he said out loud.